 De Souza is also accused of organising a human smuggling vessel that was lost at sea in November 2016, leaving at least 19 people missing and presumed dead.

-Most of the money paid to the traffickers, who charged up to US$25,000 to smuggle one person, was allegedly entrusted to Pereira and Tiago, who integrated the illicit funds in the US economy through several businesses, including Maxdu Properties, Get Trade Enterprises, Alaska Incorporated and Auto Exchange USA.
+Most of the money paid to the traffickers, who charged up to US$25,000 to smuggle one person, was allegedly entrusted to the couple, who integrated the illicit funds in the US economy through several businesses, including Maxdu Properties, Get Trade Enterprises, Alaska Incorporated and Auto Exchange USA.

 The couple is accused of laundering US$3.6 million in 2015, US$4.5 million in 2016 and $170,000 in 2017 “by way of seemingly innocuous payments for goods and services in a further attempt to layer and conceal the source of the illicit funds.”

 The human smuggling group’s activities were uncovered after the establishment of Operation: Rota Caribe, a task force formed by the US Department of Homeland Security to target human smugglers.